mxstn/mxstn.github.io/_pages/about.md

 ---

-my name is Maximilian Steinert. typically i would describe myself as a mathematician, research engineer and alpinist.
+my name is Maximilian Steinert. typically, i would describe myself as a mathematician, alpinist and research engineer.

-- mathematically, i am interested in geometry, dynamics, probability and their interactions. i hold a BSc and MSc
+- mathematically, i am interested in geometry, dynamics, probability and their interactions.

-- as a research engineer, i am interested in developments in machine learning (using tools from the above three areas).
+- as an alpinist, my interests are mountaineering, climbing and ski-touring with a focus on the eastern alps.

-- finally, as an alpinist, my interests are mountaineering, climbing and ski-touring with a focus on the eastern alps.
+- finally, as a research engineer, i am interested in developments in machine learning (using tools from geometry/dynamics/probability).

 my current homebase is Innsbruck, Tyrol.